Jack Nitzsche: Life and career

 While remaining prolific throughout the 1970s, he began to suffer from depression and problems connected to substance abuse.
 His relationship with Young began to deteriorate during the 1973 support tour for Harvest that yielded Time Fades Away.
 During rehearsals, drummer Kenny Buttrey demanded a salary of $100,000 to compensate for lost session work, leading Nitzsche (with support from bassist Tim Drummond) to prevail upon Young to extend this salary to the other band members.
 Although Young reluctantly agreed, Nitzsche thought Young never got over it.
 Nitzsche frequently spewed obscenities into his vocal mike (leading Young's sound engineers to disconnect it) and often quarreled with David Crosby, who joined the tour's final dates to assist with vocal harmonies.
 After he publicly castigated Young in a 1974 interview, the two men became estranged for several years and collaborated only sporadically.
 Later that year, he was dropped from the Reprise roster after recording a song criticizing executive Mo Ostin.
 This period culminated in his arrest for allegedly breaking into the home of and then raping ex-girlfriend Carrie Snodgress, formerly Young's companion, with a gun barrel on June 29, 1979.
 Snodgress was treated at the hospital for a bone fracture, cuts and bruises and had 18 stitches.
 The charge of rape by instrumentation (which carries a five-year sentence) was dismissed.

 In 1979, Nitzsche produced Graham Parker's album Squeezing Out Sparks.
-Nitzsche produced three Willy DeVille albums beginning in the late 1970s: Cabretta (1977), Return to Magenta (1978) and Coup de Grâce (1981).
+Nitzsche produced three Mink DeVille albums beginning in the late 1970s: Cabretta (1977), Return to Magenta (1978) and Coup de Grâce (1981).
 Nitzsche said DeVille was the best singer he had ever worked with.

 Nitzsche began to concentrate more on film music rather than pop music in the mid-1970s, becoming one of the more prolific film orchestrators in Hollywood during the period.
 In 1983, he received the Academy Award for Best Song for co-writing "Up Where We Belong" (from the 1982 film An Officer and a Gentleman) with Will Jennings and Buffy Sainte-Marie.
 Nitzsche had also worked on film scores throughout his career, such as his contributions to the Monkees movie Head, the theme music from Village of the Giants (recycling an earlier single, "The Last Race") and the soundtracks for Performance (1970), The Exorcist (1973), One Flew Over the Cuckoo's Nest (1975), Hardcore (1979), The Razor's Edge (1984) and Starman (also 1984).
 He was nominated for the Academy Award for Best Original Score and a Grammy for his contributions to One Flew Over the Cuckoo's Nest, his first of many studio projects with Scott Mathews.